This is administrative/operational management work related to quality control for more than 30 federally funded public assistance programs.

-The class incumbent reports to the Deputy Director, Division of Management Services.
+The class incumbent reports to an administrative supervisor.
 Work involves planning, directing and monitoring the review and verification of the accuracy of Food Stamps, AFDC and Medicaid case record information and determinations.
 The incumbent oversees the establishment of validity of error determinations and the preparation of reports regarding errors, the cause and recommended corrective actions.
 The incumbent is responsible for managing resources allotted to the Bureau of Quality Control and for the development of operating policies and procedures in conformance with overall divisional goals and objectives and federal mandates.
 Work includes creating all program sampling plans, coordinating program activities with the operational staff and federal officials and overseeing the operation of the National Integrated Quality Control System(NIQCS) for Delaware.
 Incumbents are responsible for the preparation of annual reports regarding corrective action taken to eliminate and/or reduce error rates.
 The incumbent participates on or coordinates intra-state and inter-state committees studying error rates, developing corrective action plans, and to ensure that the national quality control process is equitable, efficient and effective.

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class.
 Since class specifications are descriptive and not restrictive, incumbents can complete job duties of similar kind not specifically listed here.

 Directs and manages the activities of the Quality Control Unit to ensure work is accurate and meets strict deadline requirement.